bloobsky/complain-it/README.md

 This Project uses Semantic Versioning (https://semver.org/)

-->0.0.41 -- Complain a Job works perfectly now ->0.0.40 -- search_for.html available
+->0.0.42 -- Photos can be uploaded now to MongoDB ->0.0.41 -- Complain a Job works perfectly now ->0.0.40 -- search_for.html available
 ->0.0.39 -- App.py preperad for handling 'Complain a Job' and files upload